 Since the update I have been collecting AncestryDNA results in a spreadsheet in order to conduct a survey of the African origins being reported by AncestryDNA for African Americans as well as other Afro-descended nationalities.
 Scroll down to the bottom of this page for an overview of the main statistical findings of my survey.
-At this moment of writing it contains no less than 761 results for 17 nationalities, among which 350 are for African Americans.
+At this moment of writing it contains at least 1,377 results for 34 nationalities, among which 515 are for African Americans.
 For easier comparison I have recalculated everyone’s original African percentages as mentioned in the Ethnicity Estimates so that they add up to 100%.
 In other words the scores mentioned in my speadsheet represent fractions of a person’s total African ancestry and not fractions of their entire ancestry.
 Below is a link to the spreadsheet which contains all the results.
 Besides a tab for the main statistics there are several other tabs on the bottom of the sheet where the individual results can be found, sorted according to nationality.

 As the name already implies this blog is dedicated to Tracing African Roots.
 However many if not most Afro-descendants actually also have additional non-African ancestry.
 And for some people this part of their DNA might also be interesting to explore further.
 I have therefore started a new survey featuring the AncestryDNA results of persons from all over the world.
 In order to improve correct interpretation of AncestryDNA’s regions by comparing results with persons from verified backgrounds.
 These are the links to the blog posts i have written sofar:

 - Asian, Pacific & Native American AncestryDNA results (2017)